hakril/PythonForWindows/doc/source/sample.rst

 Output::

     (cmd λ) python32.exe current_process.py
-    current process is <windows.winobject.CurrentProcess object at 0x026CD190>
+    current process is <windows.winobject.process.CurrentProcess object at 0x030A2590>
     current process is a <32> bits process current process is a SysWow64 process ? <True>
-    current process pid <7432>  and ppid <5412>
+    current process pid <8264>  and ppid <4100>
-    Here are the current process threads: <[<WinThread 5264 owner "python.exe" at 0x28563f0>]> Let's execute some native code !
+    Here are the current process threads: <[<WinThread 13540 owner "python.exe" at 0x32d3210>]> Let's execute some native code !
 (0x41 + 1)
-    Waiting for execution to finish !
-    Native code returned <0x42L>
+    Native code returned <0x42>
     Allocating memory in current process
-    Allocated memory is at <0x3f0000>
+    Allocated memory is at <0xd60000>
     Writing 'SOME STUFF' in allocation memory
     Reading memory : <'SOME STUFF\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00'>